Seagate/halon/doc/developer/interfaces/sspl.rst

 - SSPL-HL runs on the CMU and acts as the public interface to castor management.
   It pulls some of its information from Halon.

-There are two Halon :ref:`services<../concepts/services.rst>` which are responsible for communication with these components.
+There are two Halon :doc:`services <../concepts/services>` which are responsible for communication with these components.
 We refer to these as `halon:sspl` and `halon:sspl-hl` respectively.

 The interface to both of these components is over RabbitMQ message exchange.

 RabbitMQ connections
 --------------------